pantheon-systems/documentation/source/content/terminus/07-create.md

      composer test
     ```

-To add more tests, create more files with `.bats` extensions, and populate them with `@test` blocks as shown above.
+You can create more files with `.bats` extensions to add more tests.
+You must populate these files with `@test` blocks as shown above.
 Tests consist of simple bash expressions; any command that returns a non-zero result code signifies failure.
 Refer the [documentation on writing BATS tests](https://github.com/sstephenson/bats#writing-tests) for more information.

 ### Automating Tests